 Actuarial assumptions.
-The total OPEB liability was determined by an actuarial valuation as of June 30, 2018, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability was determined by an actuarial valuation as of June 30, 2019, using the following actuarial assumptions applied to all periods included in the measurement, unless otherwise specified:

-Measurement Date July 1, 2017 (based on July 1, 2017 census data).

-Inflation 2.50%

-Salary Increases 2.50% - 6.00%

-Mortality Rates Pre-Termination: RP-2006 Combined, 100% male, 88% female, generational projection using MP-2017.

-Post-Termination: RP-2006 Combined, 100% male, 88% female,

-generational projection using MP-2017.

-Disabled: RP-2006 Combined, 100% male, 100%

-female, generational projection using MP-

-Healthcare Cost Trend Rates Non-Medicare: 4.50% - 7.60%

-Medicare: 4.50% - 8.10%

-Participation Rate 65% will elect coverage and 30% will cover a spouse.

-Spouse Age Differential Males are assumed to be 3 years older than females.
+Measurement Date July 1, 2018 (based on July 1, 2017 census data).
+Inflation 2.50% Salary Increases 2.50% - 6.50% Mortality Rates Pre-Termination: RP-2014 Combined, 100% male, 88% female, Post-Termination: Disabled: generational projection using MP-2017.
+RP-2014 Combined, 100% male, 88% female, generational projection using MP-2017.
+RP-2014 Combined, 100% male, 100% female, generational projection using MP-2017.
+Healthcare Cost Trend Rates 4.50% - 7.20% 4.50% - 7.60% Participation Rate 65% will elect cov erage and 30% will cover a spouse.
+Spouse Age Differential Males are assumed es are assumed to be 3 years older than females.
 Cost Method Entry Age Normal.
 Under this method, the actuarial accrued liability is based on a prorated portion of the present value of all benefits earned to date over expected future working lifetime as defined by GASB.
 The proration is determined so that the cost with respect to service accrued from date of hire is recognized as a level percentage of pay over the year.
 The Normal Cost is equal to the prorated cost for the year of the valuation.

-Benefits Excluded Benefits related to retiree dental and life insurance have been excluded from this valuation.
+Benefits Excluded Benefits related to retiree dental and life insurance have excluded from this valuation.

 The health care trend rate assumption was based on national average information from a variety of sources, including S&P Healthcare Economic Index, NHCE data plan renewal data and vendor Rx report with adjustments based on the provisions of the benefits offered by EGI.
 For the excise tax, the overall value of the benefit was compared to the excise tax threshold.
-The values of the benefits were assumed to increase with the valuation trend and the excise tax thresholds were assumed to increase by 2.5% per year.
-On a blended basis, the excise tax threshold is estimated to hit in 2029.
+The values of the benefits were assumed to increase with the valuation trend and the excise tax thresholds were assumed to increase by 2.25% per year.
+On a blended basis, the excise tax threshold is estimated to hit in 2022.